patagonaa/music-sync-converter/README.md

 - optional
     - adb (for sync to Android devices via adb)
     - flac (including metaflac) to handle flac files with multiple tag values correctly
-    - vorbis-tools (including vorbiscomment) to handle ogg / opus files with multiple tag values correctly
+    - vorbis-tools (including vorbiscomment) to handle ogg / opus files with multiple tag values and album art correctly

 All of these should be installed so they are are in PATH.